seismicshaker/NOAA-Weathe_and_Climate/README.md

-# NOAA: Weather and Climate analysis
+# NOAA: Weather and Climate

 ## About the Project